-Here, we will be highlighting the best games that offer a similar experience to Resident Evil and are available on modern consoles.
+Here, we will be highlighting the top games that offer a comparable experience to Resident Evil and are available on contemporary consoles.
 Make sure to check back as we will be updating this list in the future with new entries.
-If you would like to receive more gaming recommendations, consider reading through our other curated lists/stories:

 Remothered: Tormented Fathers

 Platforms: Switch, PC

 Resident Evil games are known to blur the line between good and evil on more than one occasion.
 Another survival horror game that plays with our conceptions of what’s right or wrong is Remothered: Tormented Fathers.